imohafa/GetUPass/README.md

 # GetUPass

-#### Very simple Python script to know your Username & Password on your terminal.
+#### Very simple Python script to know your Username & Password from your terminal.

 Just clone it & run it.
 >